fazi4888/dog/README.md

 ### 2-Player Mode

-A part of what I'm so proud of and also brought me some trouble.
+A part of what I'm so proud of but also brought me some trouble.

 In the old version, the handling of keyboard events was put in `Animal` which leads to a problem that two frogs should not use one set of operators. (i.e. When user presses a key, two frogs should not jump together.)